cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 We heard trucks, and voices, and the whine of creep drones.
 But the cocoon of fibres around us was good, it was thick enough to keep the heat in a little, and the creeps didn’t see our hearts beating out of our chests.

 We knew it was time from the music.
 Nobody plays music for grunts, let alone a live band.
 Serge gave me a grim nod and I put on my helmet.
 No observer this time.
-This time I took out the Magpie.
+This time Tony took out the Magpie.
 Beauty, it was.
 Work of art.
 Not much more than a shotgun shell strapped to an almost completely silent drone the size of my fist.
 Nothing but the best (of what’s left) for this little punt.
 Tony cut a hole just big enough to poke it through, and I was off.

 Easy does it.
 There was still a maze of tripwires to fly through.
-But Maggie did good, moved like a dream, and the fibre spool unwound ever so quietly from my pack next to me.
+But Maggie did good, flew like a dream, and the fibre spool unwound ever so quietly from my pack next to me.
 I crept closer and closer through the webs, slow and smooth.

 The stage was tacky, covered from top to bottom with creep colours and flags and cameras.
 Not that I thought our brass would put on some kind of audiovisual masterpiece for their parade, if we survived this.
 But it all seemed a bit haphazard, as if the creeps who had to throw all this together had been just as sleep deprived as we were.